DePayFi/documentation/docs/wallets/index.md

 ## Payment Screen

-Replace cryptic confirmation screens with clear and intuitive payment interfaces to enhance user confidence in executing Web3 Payments.
+Replace cryptic confirmation screens with clear and intuitive payment interfaces to enhance user confidence in executing Web3 Crypto Payments.

 Learn [how to integrate a payment screen in a wallet](/docs/wallets/payment-screen).